 Who is THIS RESIDENCY for?

-The Non-Lucrative Residency Permit is for applicants who wish to retire in Spain, or for those that are able to conduct their business remotely.
+The Non-Lucrative Residency Permit is for applicants who wish to retire in Spain, or for those that are able to manage their mode of income remotely.

-Yes, it is possible to apply with the spouse and children who are dependents.
+Yes, it is possible to apply with your spouse and children who are dependents.

-There are 3 periods of validity: initially, a 1-year permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria, can be eligible for a permanent residency card.
+Non Lucrative Residency are 3 periods of validity.
+Initially, a 1-year Spanish residency permit is granted, followed by two 2-year residency renewals after which the applicant, meeting certain criteria.
+And it can be eligible for a permanent Spanish residency card.

 Children under the age of 16 will have to be enrolled in a school, whether public or private, as this is a nationwide obligation.